-The Behavioral Neuroscience minor is intended to offer students in-depth training in brain-behavior relations and biological aspects of psychology.
-Behavioral neuroscience explores new discoveries and insights in dynamic areas such as the neurological origins of consciousness, emotion, and psychopathology.
+The Neuroscience minor is intended to offer students in-depth training in brain-behavior relations and biological aspects of psychology.
+Neuroscience explores new discoveries and insights in dynamic areas such as the neurological origins of consciousness, emotion, and psychopathology.
 This minor is especially helpful for psychology students preparing for graduate school and for students planning to enter the medical fields who have an interest in brain-behavior relationships.
-This minor can be combined with any major and minor except the Behavioral Neuroscience major.
+This minor can be combined with any major and minor except the Neuroscience major.
 A minimum of 9 credits must be exclusive to the minor and cannot be counted toward any other majors/minors/certificate programs.

 NEUR 2500 - Introduction to Neuroscience (4 credits)